Have portable solar in your rented home

 Top solar modules produce about 180-200 watts a square metre.
 In most cases, your solar input is thus limited to about 500 watts.
 This will be a probable 1500 – 3000-watt hours/day if north facing.
 This runs computer systems plus LED lights, and good LED TVs up to 60 cm or so.
 It will not run air con, nor heating/cooking appliances.

 All that’s needed is stocked by solar equipment suppliers.
-The parts needed are used also in caravans and motorhomes.
+The parts needed are used also in travel trailers and motorhomes.
 They readily interconnect.
 As pictured above, inverter-chargers combine all required apart from the battery.
 They are often buyable secondhand at bargain prices.